jtrussell/semver-tags/README.md

 var semver_tags = require('semver-tags');

 semver_tags({
-  repoType: 'git', // 'git' or 'svn' --- Will attempto to auto detect if omitted
+  repoType: 'git', // 'git' or 'svn', Will attemp to to auto detect if omitted
   first: 3, // Get only the fist 3 semver tags
   last: 1 // Get only the last 1 semver tag
 }, function(err, tags) {